 Where information received during the assessment leads the Local Authority to consider that the prospective adopter is unlikely to be considered suitable to adopt the child, a brief report may be prepared regardless of whether or not all the required assessment information has been obtained.
 A decision not to complete the full assessment is a serious step to take and advice should first be sought from the social work team leader or line manager.
 Depending on the nature of the information, advice may also need to be sought from the agency's medical adviser or legal adviser, or both.
 The concerns should be explained to the prospective adopter who may decide to withdraw their application.
 If they decide not to withdraw their application, the brief Annex A report should be prepared and submitted to the court.

 A prospective adopter's case record must be set up as soon as the enquiry has been received by the Local Authority.

 Information which has been obtained from the Disclosure and Barring Service (DBS) should be retained on the Prospective Adopter's Case Record for a limited time only.
 This information should be destroyed when the decision has been made as to whether the prospective adopter is suitable to adopt a child.
 It should be noted on the Prospective Adopter's Case Record that the DBS information has been destroyed and that this information had led the agency to form a particular view, without citing the information itself.

 An individual or couple cannot apply for an assessment of their suitability to adopt unless they meet, or would meet, the eligibility criteria to apply for an Adoption Order.
 The criteria are that:

 Applications will be considered from married couples, civil partners, unmarried couples or single people.
-In the case of joint applications, there is no minimum requirement on the length of the marriage/civil partnership/relationship, but the Panel will need to be satisfied about the stability of the relationship.
+The requirement of the length of the marriage/civil partnership/relationship is at least 6 months, but the assessing social worker will need to be satisfied about the stability of the relationship.